-To improve the quality of provision for children in Early Years Foundation Stage.
+To offer outstanding provision for children in Early Years Foundation Stage.

 So children can experience continuity of educational experience throughout their time in the Foundation Stage.

-To enable well-being and early learning to be nurtured smoothly without the disruption of transition.
+To enable well-being and early learning to be nurtured without the disruption of transition.

 Children are taught by specialist adults trained to teach in Early Years Foundation Stage.